pawmint/pawmint.github.io/_posts/2015-06-23-setting-up-a-raspberry-pi.md

 mkdir IPALdepo
 git init
 git clone https://github.com/pawmint/raspberry_setup.git
-Open it and make sure it contains the file ./firmwareUpdate.
+Open it and make sure that the  file ./firmwareUpdate contains the right and up-to-date file name of the firmware version to be burned

 ### Insert and explore your SD card